Setup unit tests only (recommended for most packages)

 -

-file at the root of the package.
-This configuration set up Jest projects.import { jestRootConfig } from '@ttoss/config';
+jest.config.tsat the package root.
+This sets up Jest projects:import { jestRootConfig } from '@ttoss/config';

 export default jestUnitConfig(); -